We may earn commission from affiliate links →

 The area can be sweltering in summer and relatively cold in winter; therefore, the best tie of the year to visit is spring (March-May) or fall (September-November).

 Besides better weather, you’re bound to find fewer crowds and better accommodation prices.

 Meteora is full of stunning photo spots where to take the most memorable pictures of the high rocks and the monasteries.

-One of the most popular places for pictures is known as Psaropetra, where sunsets are among the most beautiful in the whole region.
+One of the most popular places for pictures is Psaropetra, where sunsets are among the most beautiful in the region.

-Also, close to Varlaam Monastery, there are breathtaking places to capture unique pictures of the high, dark rocks.
+Also, near Varlaam Monastery, there are breathtaking places to capture unique pictures of the high, dark rocks.

 Day Trip From Thessaloniki To Meteora

 If you’re visiting the northern Greek city of Thessaloniki, you’re probably wondering how to get to Meteora from Thessaloniki.
 It is possible to reach Kalambaka by train to see some of the Greek monasteries on a day trip.